Himanshux07/Backend/README.md

 ## Security Notes

-- Never commit real secrets in `.env`.
+- Never commit secrets or API keys to source control.
-- Rotate exposed credentials immediately if they were pushed/shared.
+- Keep credentials only in local/private environment configuration.
 - In production, keep `secure: true` cookies and use HTTPS.

 ## Known Issues (Current Code)